strath-ace/smart-onto/EngineeringModelsMigration/README.md

 When done:
 * Stop Grakn server (*grakn server stop*)

+## Dataset
+The dataset [Dataset of space systems corpora](https://doi.org/10.15129/8e1c3353-ccbe-4835-b4f9-bffd6b5e058b) is available from the University of Strathclyde KnowledgeBase.

 ## Citation
 If you use this code, we kindly request that you cite our research,